TabunKaze03/MahjongKaze/README.md

 HAND DECK OF PLAYER 3: ['Middle']
 HAND DECK OF PLAYER 4: ['Rich']
 ```
-When Player 2 discard Middle, Player 1 have a chance to Pon, and Player 4 have a chance to Ron(Win).
+When Player 2 discards Middle, Player 1 has a chance to Pon, and Player 4 has a chance to Ron(Win).

 - Player 1 may not Pon because Ron(Win) have a higher priority than Pon